krABMaga/krABMaga.github.io/content/_index.md

 # How to run your first example simulaton
 First of all, install latest version of [Rust](https://www.rust-lang.org/tools/install).
 Follow steps to setup Rust toolchain (*cargo*, *rustc* and *rustup*).

-Now, you can download/clone all available Rust-AB examples from our github repository called [rust-ab-examples](https://github.com/rust-ab/rust-ab-examples).
+Now, you can download/clone all available krABMaga examples from our github repository called [rust-ab-examples](https://github.com/rust-ab/rust-ab-examples).

 To run a simulation, go to root directory of a model, for example `/path/to/rust-ab-examples/flockers`.
-With command `ls`, you should be able to see a typcal Rust-AB simulation struct:
+With command `ls`, you should be able to see a typcal krABMaga simulation struct:
 - `src`: main folder with code.
 It contains `main.rs` file and two directories for model and visulization components.
 - `Cargo.toml`: Configuration file for Rust project, with dependencies and features.
 - `assets`: an images folder.
 It contains all the icons that can be used for visualization.